xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Army and navy

-This new hierarchy divided people according to [their role within the productive system]{.ul}.
+This new hierarchy divided people according to their role within the productive system.
 Marx's division of classes, considered by many thinkers of the 19th century, was the following:

 Capitalists, or bourgeoisie (own the means of production and purchase